ioccc-src/winner/2001/anonymous/README.md

     ./anonymous anonymous.bed # if able to compile as a 32-bit (-m32) ELF binary
 ```

-NOTE: if the 32-bit version cannot be compiled the script will at least compile
+**NOTE**: if the 32-bit version cannot be compiled the script will at least compile
 [anonymous.ten](%%REPO_URL%%/2001/anonymous/anonymous.ten.c) as a 64-bit program (or whatever your system is
 set to) and run it directly.